razman82196/DeadHop/README.md

-# Peach Client (Modern IRC + AI)
+# DeadHop (Modern IRC + AI)

-A modern, media-rich IRC client for Windows with a toggleable Peach AI assistant.
+A modern, media-rich IRC client for Windows with a toggleable DeadHop AI assistant.

 ## Quick start